-On the other hand, you want your sensitive prompts and completions to be encrypted end-to-end to the attested enclave, not just to your backend server.
+TINFOIL_API_KEY on your backend — exposing it to client browsers would let anyone use your API quota.
+At the same time, you want prompts and completions encrypted end-to-end to the attested enclave, not just to your server.

-SecureClient is available in the JavaScript SDK (Node.js and browsers).baseURL.
+SecureClient is available in the JavaScript SDK (Node.js and browsers).baseURL and attestationBundleURL.

 Proxy Server Setup

-One of the important aspects of EHBP is that the proxy requires no special cryptographic libraries or dependencies.
-Since the proxy doesn’t participate in encryption or decryption, it only needs basic HTTP handling capabilities available in any web framework.
-Your proxy’s job is simple: preserve the EHBP protocol headers that coordinate encryption between client and enclave, add your authentication credentials, and forward the encrypted payload.
+Your proxy’s job is to preserve the EHBP protocol headers that coordinate encryption between client and enclave, add your authentication credentials, and forward the encrypted payload.
+No special cryptographic libraries are needed — the proxy never participates in encryption or decryption.
 While we provide an example implementation in Go below, the proxy pattern works with any language that can handle HTTP requests.
-The example repository provides a complete reference implementation with a Go proxy and a TypeScript client that you can adapt to Python, Node.js, Rust, or any other language.Required Headers to Preserve
+The example repository provides a complete reference implementation with a Go proxy and a TypeScript client that you can adapt to Python, Node.js, Rust, or any other language.Required Endpoints

 The EHBP protocol uses specific headers to coordinate encryption keys between the client and enclave.
 Your proxy must forward these headers unchanged in both directions.
 For requests, you need to preserveEhbp-Encapsulated-Key (the HPKE encapsulated key, hex-encoded, 64 characters).